SabeDoesThings/Nexa.jl/README.md

 Congratualtions!
 You just made your first window in Nexa.jl.
-If you want more example usage of Nexa.jl visit the [examples](https://github.com/SabeDoesThings/Nexa.jl/tree/main/examples) folder
+If you want more example usage of Nexa.jl visit the [examples](https://github.com/SabeDoesThings/Nexa.jl/tree/main/examples) folder.